Exactly what are the steps to becoming a real estate investor?

 Do your research of course, but don’t procrastinate.
 The sooner you get your feet wet with your first property, the sooner you’ll reach your financial goals.

-Here are 7 steps you can follow to invest in your first rental property.
+Here are 7 steps you can follow on how to become a real estate investor.
+Use them to invest in your first rental property.
 The first step to becoming a successful real estate investor!

 One of the first things to do is to evaluate your financial status.
 You need to be realistic about your finances.
 Know what your monthly spending is and where the money goes.